PierreRAFFA/guard/README.md

 This library provides a minimalistic ACL implementation with no connection to a database.

-### Installation
+## Installation
 ```bash
 $ npm install node-acl --save
 ```

-### Define the authorisations
+## Define the authorisations
-It's recommended to deny access to all, then allows the routes for a specific role.
+It's recommended to deny access to all, then allows the routes for some specific roles.

 ```js
 acl.add(['any'], 'any' , '.*', 'deny');